Retail accounting software guide for Canadian retailers

 Here's how the right software transforms your retail operations:

-Whichever retail accounting software you choose, be sure to keep all your important information safely archived.
-This includes sales records, loan statements, bank information and tax data.
-You'll need it all for your tax returns, and also if your business is ever audited.
+Whichever retail accounting software you choose, keep all your important information safely archived.
+This includes sales records, loan statements, bank information, and tax data.
+You'll need it for your tax returns and if your business is ever audited.

 Key features for retail businesses